 Poet, Writer, Teacher

-A former college professor with an MFA in Creative Writing, Ken Waldman has published eight full-length poetry collections and a memoir from respected independent small presses.
+A former college professor with an MFA in Creative Writing, Ken Waldman has published sixteen full-length poetry collections, a memoir, a creative writing manual, and a novel from respected independent small presses.

 In graduate school, Ken not only taught composition and developmental classes as a teaching assistant, but led workshops at the local correctional center.
 Afterward, Ken taught full-time in the University of Alaska system for three years, first as a visiting assistant professor in Sitka, then two years as an assistant professor in Nome, Alaska, on the Bering Sea coast, where he taught over the telephone.
 Ken considers himself of “the William Stafford school,” which, for him, has always meant that he has striven to be inclusive rather than exclusive as a writer and teacher.